Black Believers

 In the House of Representatives, Reps.
 Rosa DeLauro, Suzan DelBene, and Ritchie Torres have reintroduced the American Family Act.
 This proposal aims to solidify the expansions of the child tax credit under the American Rescue Plan, ensuring that they become a permanent lifeline for our families.

-Additionally, a coalition of Senators including Sherrod Brown, Corey Booker, Michael Bennet, Ron Wyden, and Raphael Warnock are expected to bring forth a similar bill known as the Working Families Tax Relief Act (WFTRA).
+Additionally, a coalition of Senators including Sherrod Brown, Cory Booker, Michael Bennet, Ron Wyden, and Raphael Warnock are expected to bring forth a similar bill known as the Working Families Tax Relief Act (WFTRA).
 This bill, aligned with our values and needs, also seeks to make the American Rescue Plan's expansion of the Child Tax Credit a permanent fixture in our lives.
+While the WFTRA has not yet passed, a current bipartisan plan to extend COVID-era Child Tax Credits through 2025 has passed the House and is currently pending a Senate vote.